Student Email: Did you know?

 - find tech help and support on the Sauk webpage?
 Click the word “more” in the Students’ section on the Sauk website’s home page; then go to the Support section.

-- ask the lab assistant on duty in 2F01 for tech help with your online accounts, Moodle questions, syncing your Sauk accounts with a mobile device, or other tech support?
+- ask the lab assistant on duty in 2F01 for tech help with your online accounts, Canvas questions, syncing your Sauk accounts with a mobile device, or other tech support?

 - contact tech support using the Online Technical Support Request Form?
 Access it on the student Support pages mentioned above.